DigonIO/pypermission/docs/docs/definitions.md

 | **ResourceID** | A unique identifier for a specific instance of a resource (e.g. filename, INT or UUID). |
 | **Action** | An operation that can be performed on a resource (e.g., create, edit or delete). |

-Each type in the table inherits from `str`, meaning they only exist as string representations through the PyPermission API.
+Each type in the table inherits from `str`, meaning they only exist as string representations through the rbac API.
 The **ResourceID** feature allows the value `*` to act as a wildcard representing all potential **ResourceID** values.

 Formally **Resource**, **Permission** and **Policy** can be defined as following: